Confidently Travel On Any Glacier

 His teaching style is fun, mellow and easy to understand.
 As an IFMGA Certified Mountain Guide, Mark is among the world's elite guides to reach this status.
 More important than this certification, is his candid style of conveying to you the best techniques that will help you the most.
 Through this course you will tap into his expertise and knowledge for real-world learning.

 Frequently Asked Questions

-Having a better understanding of these skills will boost your confidence to set out and have a real adventure.
+Having a clear understanding of these hauling systems will boost your confidence when you set out on your next glacier adventure.